News & Updates

 The Winds of Change

 Change is coming.
 There is growing recognition that finance is crucial for progress towards the Sustainable Development Goals and the Paris Agreement on climate change.
 New initiatives underway include the EU’s Action Plan for a cleaner and greener economy, and government-led initiatives in UK, France, Norway and China.
-The recommendation for a low-emissions investment strategy for New Zealand, contained in the Productivity Commission’s draft report, provides a starting point for a coordinated approach.
+The recommendation for a low-emissions investment strategy for New Zealand, contained in the Productivity Commission’s report, provides a starting point for a coordinated approach.

 Responses to climate change are driving action on sustainable finance, including initiatives led by civil society.
 The international campaign to divest from fossil fuels has gained support from universities, churches, Councils, financial institutions and most recently, Ireland.
 Over US$6 trillion of investors’ funds now exclude coal, oil and gas production.
 This reflects not only the moral case for divestment but also research showing that 80 percent of global fossil fuel reserves are likely to become stranded assets.
 Moving investment from the fossil fuel intensive economy to low emissions companies is crucial.